The staff matters most to a successful creative spaces, not the equipment.

 • A board of trustees

-The main takeaway is to treat your makerspace staffing as a serious investment that grows your creative culture and overall asset value.
-A makerspace is not just a bolt-on or extracurricular to your other offerings or disciplines; it requires dedicated individuals who focus entirely on the space, creative culture, and workshops.
-I have often seen beautiful makerspaces built and suffer or fail because of the need for long-term vision and financial support to hire the staff required for success.
+The main takeaway is to treat your creative space staffing as a serious investment that grows your creative culture and overall asset value.
+A creative space is not just a bolt-on or extracurricular to your other offerings or disciplines; it requires dedicated individuals who focus entirely on the space, creative culture, and workshops.
+I have often seen beautiful creative spaces built and suffer or fail because of the need for long-term vision and financial support to hire the staff required for success.

 Artwork: Marianne Heier; The Ocean Is Not Unfaithful II